ffdo/site-ffdo-l2tp/README.md

 # site-ffdo-l2tp
-# site-ffdo

 Freifunk Dortmund (ffdo) specific Gluon configuration using l2tp and the build script.

 ## Using the Dockerfile

 See [Docker Installation](https://docs.docker.com/install/) on how to get Docker.

 ```
 ./build.sh